 The NHS in England is changing the way its laboratories are organised.
-Pathology labs are being encouraged to form networks, while genomics labs are being brought into hubs.
+Laboratory Services labs are being encouraged to form networks, while genetics labs are being brought into hubs.
 The most advanced pathology networks have been in place for five years or more, so there are many things that hubs can learn from their experience.

 Matthew: Let’s start with some background.
 Why are pathology networks being formed?

 Tony: Laboratory Services consolidation has been happening for many years, but it is accelerating.
 It is being driven by national reviews, particularly the first review of NHS productivity and efficiency carried out by Lord Carter of Coles in 2015, and by NHS England/Improvement’s proposal to create 29 pathology networks in 2017.

 The most recent ‘state of the nation’ report said that 97% of labs are engaged and 76% are on track to have a network in place by the end of the year.
 The argument is that networks will pull out cost while improving quality by consolidating and standardising a lot of the work that is done.